aryehraber/statamic-recaptcha/README.md

 After the initial setup, all you need to do is add the `{{ recaptcha }}` tag inside your forms, easy peasy!

 <img src="https://www.google.com/recaptcha/intro/images/hero-recaptcha-demo.gif" alt="reCAPTCHA" width="350">

-**For Statamic V3, please use the new Captcha addon: https://github.com/aryehraber/statamic-captcha**

 ## Setup